digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/data-sources/databricks.md

       <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/datasource-reference/databricks/generate-token.png" alt="Databricks: Access Tokens" />
   </div>

-- Navigate to the Databricks datasource configuration form in ToolJet, fill in the required parameters, and click the **Save** button.
+- Navigate to the Databricks datasource configuration form in JumpStart, fill in the required parameters, and click the **Save** button.
 You can test the connection by clicking the **Test Connection** button.

   :::note
     Ensure your Databricks Warehouse is running and has been granted the necessary permissions prior to clicking **Test Connection** or running any queries.